Mariyam-Asif/Mariyam-Asif/README.md

 ### Pixel-Perfect eCommerce Platform

-Production-ready eCommerce storefront built with Next.js & TypeScript, achieving a **95+ Lighthouse Performance Score**.
+Production-ready eCommerce storefront built with Next.js and TypeScript, achieving a **95+ Lighthouse Performance Score**.

 <a href="LIVE_DEMO_LINK">🌐 Live Demo</a> •
 <a href="SOURCE_CODE_LINK">💻 Source Code</a>